 - Designing pharmacy benefit: Project Access Dallas contacted a pharmacy benefit management company to help develop a pharmacy benefit for program enrollees.

-- Designing and redesigning pathways: Project Access Dallas, working with the Baylor Health Care System Office of Health Equity, initially developed four clinically-focused Health Equity Pathways in the areas of diabetes, depression, neurologic trauma/stroke, and heart failure, in part based on input from Mark Redding, the developer of the Pathways model.
+- Designing and redesigning pathways: Project Access Dallas, working with the Baylor Health Care System Office of Health Equity, initially developed four clinically focused Health Equity Pathways in the areas of diabetes, depression, neurologic trauma/stroke, and heart failure, in part based on input from Mark Redding, the developer of the Pathways model.
 In 2009, the program reorganized the pathways into six Health Navigation Pathways to assist patients with social, economic, and educational barriers that prevent patients from achieving optimal outcomes.
-Pathways are currently paper based; depending on funding, pathways will be converted to an electronic format.
+Pathways were paper based.

 - Developing Patient Needs Assessment form: After the pathways had been reorganized in 2009, the program developed the Patient Needs Assessment to identify barriers to care.